quasar-finance/quasar/x/qoracle/spec/03_messages.md

   // The amount PoolAsset.token.amount field is ignored if present,
   // future type refactorings should just have a type with the denom & weight
   // here.
-  repeated abag.quasarnode.osmosis.gamm.PoolAsset initialPoolWeights = 3 [
+  repeated osmosis.gamm.PoolAsset initialPoolWeights = 3 [
     (gogoproto.moretags) = "yaml:\"initial_pool_weights\"",
     (gogoproto.nullable) = false
   ];